-- Work with stakeholders to consider how parking tariffs in the city centre core can be reviewed to ensure sufficient shortstay parking facilities to support commercial and leisure activities and deter long stay commuter parking. - Work with stakeholders to develop and improve the sustainable transport modes for travel to and within the city, in particular to deter all day commuter parking.
+- Work with stakeholders to consider how parking tariffs in the city centre core can be reviewed to ensure sufficient short-stay parking facilities to support commercial and leisure activities and deter long stay commuter parking. - Work with stakeholders to develop and improve the sustainable transport modes for travel to and within the city, in particular to deter all day commuter parking.

-Minimising the potentially negative impacts of parking on residential communities in the city particularly in inner city areas

-Commuters use inner city residential areas in Belfast to park in order to avail of effectively free parking facilities within walking distance of a workplace.
-This has negative effects on residential communities in terms of accessibility to residents' homes, area safety and access for services e.g. ambulances.
+Minimising the potentially negative impacts of parking on residential communities in the city particularly in inner city areas terms of accessibility to residents' homes, area safety and access for services e.g. ambulances.
 These latter schemes have been investigated throughout the city but none have been implemented to date.
 A review of criteria for implementation, scheme design, operational times and community support should be considered in order to increase the potential for delivery.